Poppins

 Poppins is a 2012 Indian Malayalam-language anthology film directed by V. K. Prakash.
 It stars ten lead actors, appearing as five couples; the characters are played by Kunchacko Boban and Nithya Menen, Jayasurya and Meghna Raj, Indrajith Sukumaran and Padmapriya, Shankar Ramakrishnan and Mythili, Ann Augustine and Siddique.
 The film was shot with two cameras at the same time by Jomon T. John and Arun.

-The film is an adaptation of the Sahitya Akademi award-winning play 18 Natakangal by Jayaprakash Kuloor.
+The film is an adaptation of the award-winning Sahitya Akademi play 18 Natakangal by Jayaprakash Kuloor.
 Prakash had already adapted this play into a Kannada film titled Aidondla Aidu.
-The plot is centred on man-woman relationships which is weaved into a single story encapsulating the struggles of a filmmaker, exploring different facets of the institution called marriage.
+The plot is centred on man-woman relationships which is weaved into a single story encapsulating the struggles of a filmmaker, exploring different facets of marriage.
 Nithya Menen and Padmapriya reprised their role from the Kannada film.

 Plot

 All the tales revolve around the relationships between a husband and wife and although each explores different facets of the marital relationship, at their core, they involve communication and the consequences of misconception.